Jupyter-Auto-grading-Tutorials/CAP-4786-Jupyter-Auto-grading-Tutorials/README.md

 # Jupyter Auto Grading Tutorials
+#### Project Description
-Topics in Big Data Project 1 is to create a series of python jupyter notebook data analytics tutorials that give auto-feedback and record event.
+This project is a series of python jupyter notebook data analytics tutorials that give auto-feedback and record event.
 For example, the tutorial will first show students how to produce a bar graph in a jupyter notebook, and then evaluate if the student completed the task and record the score.

+#### Goals & Motivations
+To teach individuals a basic understanding of python and how to utilize it.
+We wanted to build four tutorial series that each include a teaching lesson, practice exercises, and a quiz.
+We completed all four teaching lessons, quizzes, and their corresponding answer sheets, all run with no bugs.
+The practice exercise questions are complete but the corresponding answer sheets need to be worked on.
+This project was done so that anyone wishing to learn the basics of python can do so easily.

 ## The following is a list of the different tutorial sets we will cover
 - Tutorial 1: Intro to Pandas <br />